langtech/langtech.github.com/aikuma/howto.md

 Your recording will now appear in the list on the main screen, with the date, duration, description and the image of the people in the recording.

 To go back to the [main screen](#Main) at any time press the Aikuma logo in the top left-hand corner of the screen.
+Doing this at some points in the process will mean that you lose your recording.

 <a name="Playback"></a>